 God Is Even in the Abode of the Dead

 At least one Bible commentary argues that the following scripture does not actually pertain to where God can be found and that, instead, it poetically teaches that no place is too remote for God to act in our behalf.
-In contrast, most Bible commentaries say little or nothing to explain the meaning of this scripture, thereby suggesting that they think the basic message of the verse is either essentially self-explanatory or imponderable.
-We believe that the first of these two possible reasons is the more probable explanation for the lack of commentary.
+However, most Bible commentaries say little or nothing to explain the meaning of this scripture, thereby suggesting that they think the basic message of the verse is either essentially self-explanatory or imponderable.

 Psalm 139:8: [The psalmist declares] “If I ascend into heaven, You [God] are there; If I make my bed in hell, behold, You are there.”
 [Note that the Hebrew word translated as hell in this scripture is Sheol, which is the place of the dead (or the grave), in contrast with Gehenna, which is generally regarded as the place (or state) of everlasting punishment.]

-In contrast, God is innately a spirit being, as indicated in John 4:24, and He can be present at innumerable locations at the same time (i.e., omnipresent).
-However, we do not think the Bible is sufficiently definitive as to the extent to which God is omnipresent; i.e., whether He is omnipresent throughout the entire physical universe or just throughout the earth, as well as in heaven.
+In contrast, God can be present at innumerable locations at the same time (i.e., omnipresent).
+However, we do not think the Bible is sufficiently definitive as to the extent to which God is omnipresent; i.e., whether He is omnipresent throughout the entire physical universe or just throughout the earth, as well as heaven.

 With regard to why the earth may be the only place in the physical universe where God is omnipresent, a logical reason is that the earth may be the only place in the physical universe that has intelligent life and, therefore, God is omnipresent on the earth because He wants to have a relationship with human beings, as indicated in the Bible.
 [Click on “Why Did God Create Humans?” for a discussion of God’s desire to have a close relationship with mankind.]

-Although many people think there is also intelligent life elsewhere in the universe and that, therefore, it is reasonable to believe that God is likewise present at those locations, there is no conclusive proof that intelligent life exists anywhere in the physical universe other than on the earth.
+Although many people think that there is also intelligent life elsewhere in the universe and that, therefore, it is reasonable to believe that God is likewise present at those locations, there is no conclusive proof that intelligent life exists anywhere in the physical universe other than on the earth.
 And, if there is not intelligent life in the physical universe other than on the earth, there does not seem to be a logical reason for God to be present elsewhere in the universe, because there would be no intelligent life there with whom He could have a relationship .
-Nevertheless, because the Bible provides support for the belief that God is omnipresent throughout the earth, there is valid reason to believe that God has the ability to be omnipresent everywhere throughout the entire universe.
+Nevertheless, because the Bible supports the belief that God is omnipresent, there is valid reason to believe that God has the ability at any time to be anywhere and everywhere throughout the entire universe.